Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Hepatitis A, typhoid: strongly advised

-Tap water is not safe to drink — drink bottled water only.
+Tap water is not drinkable — drink bottled water only.

 Vue aérienne d'un hôtel de luxe en bord de mer à Zanzibar avec plage de sable blanc et eau turquoise.